re-pesk/md-wiki/README.md

 100% static single file CMS/Wiki done purely with client-side Javascript and HTML5.

-## See http://www.mdwiki.info for more info and documentation.
+## See <http://www.mdwiki.info> for more info and documentation.

 ## !!
-This project is currently unmaintained!!
+This project is currently unmaintained !!

 ## Download